Back-to-School Guide

 mike_finch@aw.org or 253.284.8654

-• New Student Math Course Recommendations
+• US New Student Math Course Recommendations

 All new Annie Wright Upper School students have received a math course placement based on performance on the math admissions test in combination with data from their transcript and teacher recommendation.
 Our rising Grade 9 students who previously attended Annie Wright in Middle School received their recommendation based on their progress against benchmarks in their Grade 8 math course.
-Check your child’s end of year report for that math course placement sent earlier this summer or reach out to your Division Director.
+Check your child’s end of year report for that math course placement or reach out to your Division Director.

-• USB New Student Orientation & Opening Days: August 27 - August 30
+• USB New Student Orientation & Opening Days: August 26 - August 29

-Tuesday, August 27
+Tuesday, August 26

 9:00 am - 12:00 pm